-Libraries continue to purchase or subscribe to large amounts of electronic content.
-Almost all of these materials have a license that governs usage and libraries must take care to ensure that they aren’t tossing away rights, are in compliance with institutional polices, state laws, and more.
-Beyond that, licenses also offer the best opportunity for libraries to lock in prices and guarantee favorable permissions for their p patrons.
-This book provides librarians charged with reviewing, negotiating, and p processing licenses with fundamental information that will ensure they not only u understand the contents of a license but are also able to successfully complete the li licensing life cycle from start to finish.
-The contents of the monograph will include basic c concepts, real word examples, and tips for negotiation.
+Licensing Electronic Resources in Academic Libraries: A Practical Handbook provides librarians charged with reviewing, negotiating, and processing licenses with fundamental information that will ensure they not only understand the contents of a license, but are also able to successfully complete the licensing life cycle from start to finish.
+The contents of the monograph includes basic concepts, real word examples, and tips for negotiation.

-- Will appeal to both new and currently practicing librarians responsible for licensing information resources
+- Ideal resource for both new and practicing librarians who are responsible for licensing information resources

-- Will provide a step-by-step explanation of contract language and suggestions for how best to negotiate impasses, and negotiation tips
+- Provides a step-by-step explanation of contract language and suggestions on how to best negotiate impasses and negotiation tips

 Electronic Resource Librarians, Acquisition Librarians, Collection Development Librarians

 - Best Practices in License

 Why do they exist?

 Offers and counteroffers

 Leveling the field

 - No. of pages: